hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics

-_FragPipe GUI is compatible with 2-stage FDR (see bioRXiv X)_
+_FragPipe GUI is compatible with 2-stage search (see bioRXiv X)_

-Recommended procesisng is using the GUI with search-compatible database
+This updated GUI is recommended over command-line scripts.